mas-chat/mas/README.md

 MAS server and web client
 =========================

-MAS web client is a web application that implements MAS REST API.
-It is used at [meetandspeak.com][] to provide a web UI.
+MAS server and web client form together an advanced web chat application.
+Both the server and client implement MAS REST API.
+[Meetandspeak.com][] is an instanse of this application.

-MAS server is a Node.js application that is the other half of MeetAndSpeak.com service.

-MeetAndSpeak is a free advanced chat tool for groups.

 Installation
 ------------